Your Child Hates Kumon? Try This

 Thinking of enrolling your child on the Kumon program?
 For the low-down on this popular after-school program check out The Ultimate Kumon Review

-3 Responses to “Your Child Hates Kumon?
+9 thoughts on “Your Child Hates Kumon?
 Try This”

 Two of my daughters’ started Kumon aged 8 and 5.
 We did it for 18 months with the older child and a year witht he younger.
 They found it tedious, as did I, however it did help my eldest child with her mental maths and enabled her to master her times tables earlier than most of her peers.
 However it became a soul destroying battle to do the daily sheets and Kumon did nothing to enhance problem solving skills.
 We switched to Maths Whizz and this has been far more successful – though I have issues with the tedious nature and length of some of hte exercises.
 My youngest daughter aged four loves it.